-Any aspiring binary option trader is concerned about the success of his trading and this brings us to the issue of being able to compare pay-outs.
+Any aspiring binary option trader is concerned about the success of his trading and this brings us to the issue of being able to compare the amount of profit - or pay out - you might achieve in the case of a successful trade.
 It is necessary to calculate pay-outs before signing up with a particular broker.
 The calculations to determine the best pay-out for binary options may not be as straightforward as always.
 Fortunately, almost all broker lists will contain a pay-out listed in percentages.

-For instance if we say that the stake winning position is 80% and we invested $10, 000, in case the trade is called off the pay-out is $10000+(80% of $10000)=$1800 in our favour.
+For instance if we say that the return on a winning position is 80% and we invested $10, 000, in case the trade is called off the pay-out is $10000+(80% of $10000)=$18000 in our favour.
 In our case the highest binary option is $18,000.
 Obviously the best payment will be seen in your structure within most cases and used in the market.
 Most trading options make an offer of 60% to 80% of payment rates.
 It is possible to come across options offering lower pay-out rates than these.
-In case of bankruptcy, a trading agency may allow traders to get a portion of the fund invested.

 The cash refunded back by the traders is always low compared to that invested.
 In case a trader takes the option of not being given back the refund it affects the base pay-out rates.
 If complete pay-out option is taken then the following differences are seen: